mik3y/airdash/README.md

 #### `ais-tcp://` (AIS data from a TCP stream)

-AIS (aircraft) data can be read from a TCP stream that exposes in in NMEA format.
+AIS (boat) data can be read from a TCP stream that exposes in NMEA format.

 Example: